Emergent Pauli blocking in a weakly interacting Bose gas: Introduction

+Unlike integrable dynamics, the transverse excitations are not rapidity conserving and can thus lead to thermalization~\cite{10.21468/SciPostPhys.9.4.058}.
 Recent kinematic approaches offer a description of integrability-breaking scattering processes consistent with Fermi’s golden rule~\cite{PhysRevLett.127.130601, bastianello2021hydrodynamics, PhysRevB.101.180302, PhysRevX.9.021027}.
-The description permits a particular scenario owing to the fermionic nature of the occupied rapidities: Following a scattering event, if all allowed rapidities of the out-going state are already occupied, the process becomes Pauli blocked.
-This mechanism would permit integrable dynamics to persist at much longer time scales, and in the context of quasi-1D systems, enable one-dimensionality to extend far beyond conventional energy scales~\cite{PhysRevA.83.021605}.
-Importantly, the mechanism is entirely different from hard-core bosons~\cite{Paredes2004} and dynamical fermionization~\cite{Wilson2020}, as it relies solely on the quantum statistics of the occupied rapidities present even in weakly interacting Bose gases.
+The description permits a particular scenario owing to the fermionic nature of the occupied rapidities: If one of the rapidities of an outgoing scattering state is already occupied, the process becomes Pauli blocked.
+This mechanism would allow integrable dynamics to persist at much longer time scales, thus enabling one-dimensionality to extend far beyond conventional energy scales~\cite{PhysRevA.83.021605}.
+Importantly, the mechanism is entirely different from hard-core bosons~\cite{Paredes2004} and dynamical fermionization~\cite{Wilson2020}, as it relies solely on the quantum statistics of the rapidities occupation numbers present even in weakly interacting Bose gases.

-To experimentally test the robustness of integrability, we realize a quasi-1D weakly repulsively interacting Bose gas in a box trap.
+To experimentally test how the emergent fermionic statistics may influence the physical behavior of the system, we realize a quasi-1D, weakly repulsively interacting Bose gas in a box trap.
 The chemical potential and the thermal energy can be tuned to the order of, or exceeding, the transverse level spacing.
-By controlling the shape of the bottom of the box trap, we can imprint a density perturbation in the form of a single eigenmode of the box.
-Following a sudden quench to a flat box, the imprinted mode evolves and eventually relaxes, as illustrated in Fig.~\ref{fig:quench_illustration_a}.
-Reducing dynamics to the evolution of a single density mode enables a much more detailed study of the relaxation, making the setup an excellent probe for integrability breaking effects.
+By controlling the shape of the bottom of the box trap, we can imprint a density perturbation in the form of a single cosine mode.
+Following a sudden quench to a flat box, the imprinted perturbation evolves and eventually relaxes, as illustrated in Fig.~\ref{fig:quench_illustration_a}.
+Reducing the dynamics to the evolution of a single density mode drastically simplifies the study of the ensuing relaxation, thus making the setup an excellent probe for integrability breaking effects.